 - Automated dunning procedures with configurable stages

-- Integration into existing ERP systems
+- Integration with existing ERP systems

 - Legally compliant templates and GDPR compliance

-- Mobile usage and cloud availability
+- Mobile Use and Cloud Availability

-- Reporting and analytics functions
+- Reporting and Analytics Features

 Industry-specific requirements: